-In addition to the SNPLMA funds, the District has recently applied for two Pre-disaster Mitigation Grants of \$500,000.00 each.
+In 2009 the District applied for two Pre-disaster Mitigation Grants of \$500,000.00 each.
 One grant is for the Glenbrook area with the other for continued work in the Kingsbury region.
+FEMA has selected these applications for further consideration.
+We are hopeful that we will be awarded these funds.
+The National Environmental Policy Act (NEPA) clearance should begin during field season 2010.